Singerjohannes/object_drawing_dynamics/README.md

 data/meg/preproc/ data/meg/rsa/
 data/meg/temporal_generalization/

 With this folder structure all scripts can be executed without changes.
+Scripts need to be executed from within the cloned github directory.
 To reproduce the results for the MEG-data execute the script meg_decoding_group_wrapper.m
 To reproduce the results for the fMRI-ROI-data execute the script fmri_group_roi_wrapper.m
 To reproduce the results for the fMRI-volume-data execute the script fmri_group_searchlight_wrapper.m